misantronic/framewreck/README.md

 ### Template-Engine

 The template-engine is inspired by common engines like mustache or handlebars but wrecked down to a few main features which are currently variables, iterating an array and conditionals.
-Thus the whole engine is minified and GZipped only ~500 bytes small.<br>
+Thus its size is minified and GZipped **< 500 bytes**.<br>
 All templates are wrapped in `<script type="x-tmpl-framewreck"></script>` and follow the `{{...}}`-syntax.<br>

 *Note:* This module is optional and not included in dist/framewreck.min.js<br>